-Note: Be aware there are a large number of security procedures and requirements that MUST be implemented for processing receipts of credit cards.
+Note: Be aware there are many security procedures and requirements that MUST be implemented for processing receipts of credit cards.

 Each parish/school will need to determine if accepting credit card payments is within the mission of the parish/school.
 Adequate security measures must be implemented to secure and guard the personal information obtain.
 The parish/school will need to set forth a policy stating the following: